Bernie Ecclestone: The man, the myths and the motors

 He has turned what was essentially a minority activity for enthusiasts into the most-watched global sport outside the Olympics and football's World Cup.

-Along the way, he has made enemies and won admirers - sometimes in the same person - but the announcement in January that he will stand trial on bribery charges in Munich presented him with his biggest challenge yet.
+Along the way, he has made enemies and won admirers - sometimes in the same person - but standing trial on bribery charges in Munich in August presented him with one of his biggest challenges yet.
+A challenge that could have seen him imprisoned for a decade.

-In the normal business world, the answer would be "no".
-Any chief executive who is the subject of such serious criminal charges cannot hope to hold on to his position.
+In the normal business world, any chief executive who is the subject of such serious criminal charges cannot hope to hold on to his position.

 But this is not the normal business world and Ecclestone is most certainly not a normal businessman.